aFarkas/lazysizes/plugins/progressive/README.md

 - Chrome for Android
 - Native Android Browser 4.4

-Would work great in Firefox too, but is disabled since Firefox shows an annoying broken image icon for a few seconds.
+Would work great in Firefox too, but is currently disabled since Firefox shows an annoying broken image icon for a few seconds.
+Maybe someone comes up with an idea how to fix this...